 The Compensation Committee generally considered each named executive officer's individual contributions towards reaching the annual corporate goals but did not establish specific individual goals for each of them.
-Pursuant to the terms of their respective agreements governing their employment relationship, described below under "Employment Agreements," Dr. Gottesdiener was eligible to receive a target bonus of up to 50% of his base salary, Mr. Smith was eligible to receive a target bonus of up to 35% of her base salary.
+Pursuant to the terms of their respective agreements governing their employment relationship, described below under "Employment Agreements," Dr. Gottesdiener was eligible to receive a target bonus of up to 50% of his base salary, Mr. Smith was eligible to receive a target bonus of up to 35% of his base salary, and Ms. Desikan was eligible to receive a target bonus of up to 35% of her base salary.
 However, there is no minimum bonus percentage or amount established for the named executive officers and, as a result, the bonus amounts have varied from year to year based on corporate and individual performance.